Articulated Systems¶

 Introduction¶

-An articulated Systems is a system of multiple bodies connected through joints.
-There are two types of articulated systems: Kinematic trees and closed-loop systems.
-Kinematic trees do not contain a loop (a body always has only one parent joint).
-Consequently, the number of joints is equal to the number of bodies (for floating systems, we assign a floating joint on the root body).
-RaiSim can only simulate kinematic trees.
+An articulated system comprises multiple bodies interconnected via joints.
+There exist two primary configurations of an articulated system: Kinematic trees and closed-loop systems.
+Kinematic trees are characterized by their absence of loops, ensuring that each body has only one parent joint.
+Consequently, the number of joints in a kinematic tree equals the number of bodies, with the provision of a floating joint on the root body for floating systems.

 Creating an instance¶